Azure/azure-iot-sdk-java/major version upgrade migration guide.md

   - Many existing client classes (RegistryManager, DeviceTwin, DeviceMethod, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing client's had a mix of standard constructors (```new DeviceClient(...)```) and static builder constructors (```DeviceClient.createFromSecurityProvider(...)```) that caused some confusion among users.
   - ```DeviceClient``` and ```ModuleClient``` had unneccessarily different method names for the same operations (```deviceClient.startDeviceTwin(...)``` vs ```moduleClient.startTwin(...)```) that could be easily unified for consistency.
+  - ```DeviceClient``` and ```ModuleClient``` had many asynchronous methods whose naming did not reflect that they were asynchronous.
+This led to some users calling these methods as though they were synchronous.
 ## Breaking changes overview by package

 ### IoT hub Device Client